Vyral/base-template/_posts/2022-03-25-how-to-avoid-home-inspection-red-flags.md

 {% include excerpt.html %}

-When a buyer has a home inspection done, sometimes red flags pop up in their minds when an issue is found.
-Before you put your home on the market, **take a look around and make any repairs or improvements to things the buyer may see as red flags.&nbsp;**
+When a buyer gets a home inspection, some issues might come up that they see as red flags.
+Before you put your home on the market, **take a look around and repair anything the buyer may see as a red flag.&nbsp;**

 I highly encourage you to check your windows.
 Are the seals solid, are the panes cloudy?
 Those are two things you should fix before your home goes on the market; buyers will see those as red flags.
 Another problem may be the furnace.
-If you have an older furnace, you should have it serviced by a local HVAC professional, and have them put a sticker on your furnace that says it’s in good working order and they didn’t find any issues.
+If you have an older furnace, you should have it serviced by a local HVAC professional, and have them put a sticker on your furnace that says it’s in good working order.

 {% include pullquote.html %}